Goa women's football team

 The Goa women's football team is an Indian women's football team representing Goa in the Senior Women's National Football Championship.

+History

 They have reached the semi-finals of the Senior Women's National Football Championship four times at the 2004–05, 2005–06, 2006–07 and 2007–08 editions.

 Goa's junior team were the champions of the inaugural Junior Girl's National Football Championship 2001–02 held at Goa.